proxv/jsbundle/README.md

 It handles *node\_modules* directories and *package.json* files just like Node does.

-It comes with a "Dev CDN" that will serve the latest *jsbundled* version of your code via local HTTP.
+It comes with a "Dev CDN" that will watch your files for changes and serve the latest *jsbundled* version of your code via local HTTP.

 ## Usage